-When making these cakes, combine all the other ingredients first, then add the tuna.
+- When making these cakes, combine all the other ingredients first, then add the tuna.
 Adding the tuna last ensures everything will be evenly distributed.

-It’s a good idea to chill the cakes for an hour or two before frying.
+- Once formed, it’s a good idea to chill the cakes for an hour or two before frying.
 If you are in a hurry, place them in the freezer for 30 minutes or so.
 Chilling helps them “set up” so they’ll be easier to fry.

-While the fish cakes are chilling, mix up the soy-ginger dipping sauce.
+- While the fish cakes are chilling, mix up the soy-ginger dipping sauce.

-Coat the tuna cakes with panko breadcrumbs before frying.
+- Coat the tuna cakes with panko breadcrumbs before frying.
 The panko creates a lovely, crispy exterior.

-Heat the oil to where it’s shimmering then add a pinch or two of the panko breadcrumbs.
+- Heat the oil to where it’s shimmering then add a pinch or two of the panko breadcrumbs.
 If the panko browns quickly, the oil is ready.

-When nicely browned on both sides, place on a cooling rack to drain.
+- When nicely browned on both sides, place on a cooling rack to drain.
 You never want to put fried food on paper towels because the bottom will get soggy.
-Placing the fried tuna kimchi cakes on a cooling rack to drain rather on paper towels ensures the bottom will stay nice and crispy.
+Placing the fried Tuna Kimchi Cakes on a cooling rack to drain rather on paper towels ensures the bottom will stay nice and crispy.

 If desired, serve the Tuna Kimchi Cakes over peppery arugula for a lovely, light and elegant meal!

-Tuna Kimchi Cakes with Soy Ginger Dipping Sauce are crispy, delicious and full of flavor!
+Tuna Kimchi Cakes with Soy-Ginger Dipping Sauce

-- 3/4 cup cabbage kimchi, drained and chopped
+- 3/4 cup cabbage kimchi - drained and chopped

-- 1 bunch scallions, white and light green parts only, finely chopped
+- 1 bunch scallions - white and light green parts only, finely chopped

 - 1 tablespoon minced ginger

-- 1 large egg, beaten
+- 1 large egg - beaten

-- 1/2 cup panko (regular or gluten-free), plus more for coating cakes
+- 1/2 cup panko - regular or gluten-free, plus more for coating cakes

-- Arugula, for serving (optional)
+- Arugula - for serving (optional)

-- 1/2 cup soy sauce or tamari
+- 1/2 cup soy sauce - or tamari

 - 2 tablespoons rice vinegar